 - Add the whisked Egg and mix until a dough starts to come together (see note 2).

-- Bring together into a ball then roll between two sheets of baking paper, about 3 mm or 1/8 inch thick (see note 3).
-Place on a flat tray and leave to rest in the fridge for at least 1 hour.
+- Bring together into a ball then roll between two sheets of baking paper, about 4 mm (1/6 inch) thick (see note 3).
+Place on a flat tray and leave to rest in the fridge for at least 1 hour - or overnight.

-- Preheat your oven on 160'C/325'F and place the muffin pan in the freezer in the meantime.
+- Preheat your oven on 160'C/325'F. Dock the bottom of the pastry (prick with a small fork) and place the muffin pan in the freezer while the oven is preheating.